AutoSizeComments/AutoSizeComments/README.md

 Marketplace link: https://www.unrealengine.com/marketplace/auto-size-comments

-This was originally a feature from the [Blueprint Assist Plugin](https://forums.unrealengine.com/unreal-engine/marketplace/120671), a plugin that provides automatic formatting and mouse-free node editing when working with blueprints (coming soon!).
+This was originally a feature from the [Blueprint Assist Plugin](https://forums.unrealengine.com/unreal-engine/marketplace/120671), a plugin that provides automatic formatting and mouse-free node editing when working with blueprints.

 ---